shaqalac/Website/README.md

  </code></h4>
  <hr>

-<em> This while loop will check if the queue is empty.
-If it is not empty it will pop the value to make room for neighbour nodes.
-Print function will print visited nodes</em>
+<em> This print function will print the query and the bfs function will be called when placed the node</em>

 <h4><code>
 print("BFS for 5 people in a circle in clockwise starting from G1")